Youngermaster/Car-Controller-Proteus/README.md

 - A: Accelerate the motor.
 - B: Reverse the motor.
+- S: Stop the motor.
+- O: Slow down the motor.
+- P: Speed Up the motor.
 - L: Turn left 45 degrees the servo motor.
 - R: Turn right 45 degrees the servo motor.
-- S: Stop the motor.